wso2/docs-devant/en/docs/monitoring-and-insights/alerts-overview.md

 ### Resource alerts

-Resource alerts notify you when your component’s CPU or memory usage exceeds predefined thresholds.
+Resource alerts notify you when your integration’s CPU or memory usage exceeds predefined thresholds.
 This ensures that you can adjust the resource allocations early to avoid performance issues or downtime.

 Configurable parameters